Deportivo de La Coruña: 1989–1998: Resurgence and "Súper Dépor"

-1999–2007: La Liga title, "El Centenariazo", and European Glory days
+1999–2006: La Liga title, "El Centenariazo", and European Glory days

-In 1999–2000, Deportivo, managed by Javier Irureta and with players like Noureddine Naybet, Diego Tristán, Djalminha, Fran, Roy Makaay and Mauro Silva, finally won their first La Liga title, five points ahead of Barcelona and Valencia.
+In 1999–2000, Deportivo, managed by Irureta and with players like Noureddine Naybet, Djalminha, Fran, Roy Makaay and Mauro Silva, finally won their first La Liga title, five points ahead of Barcelona and Valencia.
 With this title, La Coruña became the second-smallest Spanish city with a population of approximately 250,000, behind San Sebastián (home of Real Sociedad), to have ever won La Liga.
+In the UEFA Cup, the club reached the quarter-finals, being eliminated by eventual finalists Arsenal.

 As league champions, Deportivo qualified for the UEFA Champions League for the first time in its history.
 Their first match was a 1–1 draw against Panathinaikos in Athens.
 They went on to top their group unbeaten with two wins and four draws.
 In the second group stage, they also topped their group, and Deportivo were now looking to be one of the strongest teams in the competition.
 However, in the quarter finals, they lost the first leg 3–0 to Leeds United, and although Depor won the second leg at Riazor 2–0, it was not enough and they were eliminated.
 The following campaign, they were unbeaten in the first group stage again, including two wins against Manchester United.
-They progressed out of the second group group stage into the quarter-finals, where they were eliminated by the team they beat twice in the group stage, Manchester United.
+They progressed out of the second group stage into the quarter-finals, where they were eliminated by the team they beat twice in the group stage, Manchester United.
 On 8 September 2001, Deportivo played its 1,000th game in La Liga.